-- 1. Complete the role course in original admission track. - 2.
-Discuss possible change of track with Advisor. - 3.
-Request interviews with current and prospective Associate Deans to discuss and explain reasons for requesting a track change between departments.
-Student must have the approval of both Associate Deans in order to proceed with the change of track between departments.
-Students changing tracks within a single department only need approval from their current Associate Dean. - 4.
-Complete Status Change Form/ Track Change Between departments and remit payment of the administrative fee before end of registration period (end of week 8) in the term before the new Program of Study begins. - 5.
-Associate Dean for the student's new track will set up the new Program of Study with the student.
+- 1. Discuss possible change of track with Advisor. - 2.
+Request interviews with current and prospective Associate Deans (ADs) or Program Director (PD) to discuss and explain reasons for requesting a track change between departments.
+Student must have the approval of both ADs and/or PD in order to proceed with the change of track between departments.
+Students changing tracks within a single department only need approval from their current AD. - 3.
+Complete Status Change Form- Track Change and remit payment of the administrative fee before end of registration period (end of week 8) in the term before the new Program of Study begins. - 4.
+The academic advisor for the student's new track will set up the new Program of Study with the student and will consult with the appropriate AD or PD as needed.